-Our recommendations apply only to regulated binary options brokers across the globe in countries like Australia, South Africa, Russia, US, Canada and the UK to name but a few, in fact anywhere that a broker operates, even India.
+Our recommendations apply to regulated binary options brokers across the globe in countries like Australia, South Africa, Russia and Canada to name but a few.
 To ensure that we provide you with the best, up to date and accurate knowledge we are constantly reviewing the market place, ensuring we are at the forefront of any developments and familiarising ourselves with all the ins and outs wherever you are in the world.

 We have a team of specialists who are very experienced in investing and trading, and know the finer details of the market.
-We analyse every single broker for legitimacy, authenticity and the quality of the service that they offer.
-We won’t recommend a broker to you if there is any doubt at all that they don’t provide what you are looking for.
+We analyse every single broker to check what they offer and how it stacks up against the competition.
+When we analyse a broker, we are looking for the following:

 We give our best UK binary options brokers a star rating for each aspect of their service so that you can see, at a glance, if that broker offers what you are looking for.
 We do this research to enable us to provide you with a comprehensive overview of what is available and how relevant it is to you and your trading requirements.

 Frequently Asked Questions

 Is binary trading in the UK legal and safe?

 UK popularity is increasing and whilst it is not regulated many reputable brokers have offices in London and other areas of the country.
 It is indeed legal to trade binary options.
 When it comes to safety that is all down to the reliability of the broker.
 If you choose a reliable broker then other than the obvious risk of losing money your money will be safe.